-2. Plaintiffs' intent analysis ignores the legitimate policy justifications expressed by a diverse group of stakeholders the unsubstantiated, personal opinions of a few legislators."
-ECF 18-1 at 30 (emphasis added).
-That is simply not true.20
+2. Plaintiffs' intent analysis ignores the legitimate policy justifications expressed by a diverse group of stakeholders simply not true.18

-Plaintiffs ask the Court to find that the repeal of the STV option "does not serve any of the blatantly pretextual non-racial justifications HB 25's proponents gave for the law's passage."
-ECF 18-1 at 26 (emphasis added).
-And they claim that the stated reasons for the repeal "were based solely on
+Plaintiffs ask the Court to find that the repeal of the STV option "blatantly pretextual."
+ECF 6-1 at 30 (emphasis added).
+And they claim that the stated reasons for the repeal "were based solely on the unsubstantiated, personal opinions of a few legislators."
+ECF 6-1 at 30 (emphasis added).
+That is